wisdomspine/mat-select-case/README.md

 # Installation Guide

-The first step is adding ngx-mat-select.styles in angular.json
+The first step is adding mat-select-case.styles in angular.json

 ```
 "styles": [

-"./node_modules/ngx-mat-select/styles/ngx-mat-select.styles.css"
+"./node_modules/mat-select-case/src/lib/styles/mat-select-case.styles.css"

 ],
 ```

-The second step is adding NgxMatSelectModule into your Module
+The second step is adding MatSelectCaseModule into your Module

 ```
 import {MatSelectModule} from "@angular/material/select";

-import {NgxMatSelectModule} from "ngx-mat-select";
+import {MatSelectCaseModule} from "mat-select-case";

 ...